PennLINC/PennLINC.github.io/docs/LabHome/Meetings/LabMeetings.md

 2. Dataset: including study (PNC, reward, ABCD, HBN, etc), modality (t1, DTI, etc), and data type (cortical thickness, FA, etc).

-2. Study stage: Be explict about where you are in a project.
+2. Study stage: Be explicit about where you are in a project.
 Stages of a project are outlined in the [Stages of a Project Wiki](https://pennlinc.github.io/docs/LabHome/ProjectStages/).

 3. Current progress:  This should be the meat of the update.
 Place current work in the context of study phase and hypotheses.
 Emphasize progress, but also challenges / obstacles so we can rapidly problem solve as a group.
 Again, focus on making the challenges and results accessible to lab members of all backgrounds.